denis-prodan/Switch-analyzer/README.md

 * Parentnesis.
 * Function call as switch argument.

+New version has support for Interface implementations checks in switch-case with pattern matching.
+Also, treats "var" case as intended behavior and performs no checks in case if it is present.

-You can find more cases in unit test
+You can find more cases in unit tests